-Electrical and electrical waste (e -waste) is one of the world's fastest rising discharges.
-According to a recent estimate 3,30,000 metric tons of e -waste are created annually throughout India (Information Technology Association of Manufacturers, 2007) and are expected to cross 8,00,000 metric tons by 2012.
+Electrical and electrical waste (e-waste) is one of the world's fastest-rising discharges.
+According to a recent estimate, 3,30,000 metric tons of e-waste are created annually throughout India (Information Technology Association of Manufacturers, 2007) and are expected to cross 8,00,000 metric tons by 2012.

-Electrical and electrical waste (e -waste) is one of the world's fastest rising discharges.
-According to a recent estimate 3,30,000 metric tons of e -waste are created annually throughout India (Information Technology Association of Manufacturers, 2007) and are expected to cross 8,00,000 metric tons by 2012.
-Throughout India, owing to the high rate of refurbishment and the substitution of electronic products, only a limited volume of e -waste is recycled.
-Much of the e-waste generated in the country is already recycled in the informal sector with low capacity and insufficient processing technologies who lead significantly to emissions load and environmental degradation.
-Some of the e -waste recyclers are active in the decommissioning of production e -waste.
+Electrical and electrical waste (e-waste) is one of the world's fastest-rising discharges.
+According to a recent estimate, 3,30,000 metric tons of e-waste are created annually throughout India (Information Technology Association of Manufacturers, 2007) and are expected to cross 8,00,000 metric tons by 2012.
+Throughout India, owing to the high rate of refurbishment and the substitution of electronic products, only a limited volume of e-waste is recycled.
+Much of the e-waste generated in the country is already recycled in the informal sector with low capacity and insufficient processing technologies, who lead significantly to emissions load and environmental degradation.
+Some of the e-waste recyclers are active in the decommissioning of production e-waste.
 India needs sufficient e -waste recycling system to achieve end -to -end recycling.

-The' E -waste recycling facility guidelines' are in accordance with the existing' Environmentally sound e -waste management guidelines' provided by the Ministry of Atmosphere and Forests, the Government of India and the Central Emissions Control Board (CPCB).
-These can be interpreted in accordance with the CPCB guidelines and every other advice / best practices / standards etc., also recommended by the Indian government.
+The' E-waste recycling facility guidelines' are in accordance with the existing' Environmentally sound e-waste management guidelines' provided by the Ministry of Atmosphere and Forests, the Government of India, and the Central Emissions Control Board (CPCB).
+These can be interpreted in accordance with the CPCB guidelines and every other advice / best practices/standards, etc., also recommended by the Indian government.

-2.Objectives & Scope of the Guidelines
+2. Objectives & Scope of the Guidelines

-The purpose of these guidelines is to provide advice to all those who are setting up an e-waste recycling facility in order to become familiar with the procedures and clearances needed for such facility.
+The purpose of these guidelines is to provide advice to all those who are setting up an e-waste recycling facility in order to become familiar with the procedures and clearances needed for such a facility.

-The guidelines shall apply to all those who intend to set up e - waste recycling facilities in the formal sector and use environmentally sound recycling technologies to recover from e-waste the precious and other metals.
+The guidelines shall apply to all those who intend to set up e-waste recycling facilities in the formal sector and use environmentally sound recycling technologies to recover from e-waste the precious and other metals.

 3. E-waste Scenario and prevailing recycling Practices

-The electronics sector has emerged as Indian industry's fastest growing segment both in terms of production so exports.
+The electronics sector has emerged as the Indian industry's fastest-growing segment both in terms of production and exports.
 In the telecommunications and IT industry, the share of computer services has increased from 38.7 per cent in 1998-99 to an aggregate of 61.8 per cent in 2003 - 04.
 The transition in the IT sector coincided with liberalization, and the opening up of Indian markets along with a change in India's import policies against electronics, leading to import substitution of indigenously manufactured equipment.
 The Indian Computer industry is growing at a compounded annual growth rate of 25 per cent, according to estimates made by the Manufacturers ' Association of Information Technology (MAIT).

-Sixty - five Indian cities contain more than 60 per cent of India's total e - waste.
-Ten states produce 70 per cent of India's total e - waste.
-Maharashtra ranks first in the list of e - waste producing states in India followed by Tamil Nadu , Andhra Pradesh, Uttar Pradesh , West Bengal, Delhi, Karnataka, Gujarat , Madhya Pradesh and Punjab.
-Mumbai ranks first among the top ten e - waste generating cities, followed by Delhi , Bangalore, Chennai , Kolkata, Ahmedabad, Hyderabad, Pune, Surat and Nagpur.
-In Chennai and Bangalore two small e - waste dismantling facilities are in place.
-Throughout India, there is no large - scale organized e - waste recycling facility, and all recycling is in the unorganized sector.
+Sixty-five Indian cities contain more than 60 per cent of India's total e-waste.
+Ten states produce 70 per cent of India's total e-waste.
+Maharashtra ranks first in the list of e-waste-producing states in India, followed by Tamil Nadu, Andhra Pradesh, Uttar Pradesh, West Bengal, Delhi, Karnataka, Gujarat, Madhya Pradesh, and Punjab.
+Mumbai ranks first among the top ten e-waste generating cities, followed by Delhi, Bangalore, Chennai, Kolkata, Ahmedabad, Hyderabad, Pune, Surat, and Nagpur.
+In Chennai and Bangalore, two small e-waste dismantling facilities are in place.
+Throughout India, there is no large-scale organized e-waste recycling facility, and all recycling is in the unorganized sector.

 4. Environmentally Sound Recycling

-Environmentally sound management and Recycling of hazardous waste implies and other waste implies taking all reasonable steps to ensure that hazardous waste or other waste is managed in a manner that safeguards human health and the environment from the adverse effects that may occur from such waste”
+Environmentally sound management and Recycling of hazardous waste implies and other waste implies taking all reasonable steps to ensure that hazardous waste or other waste is managed in a manner that safeguards human health and the environment from the adverse effects that may occur from such waste.

 5. Establishment and management of e-waste Recycling facility